Ash29062/CLASP-CLassification_of_Abnormal-Seizure_Patterns/README.md

-# Impulse 2025: Final Hackathon - Biomedical Signal Processing
+# CLASP – CLassification of Abnormal Seizure Patterns (Biomedical Signal Processing)

 ## Introduction

-Welcome to the **Impulse 2025: Final Hackathon** in **Biomedical Signal Processing**.
  The challenge is to build a machine learning model that can classify different types of seizures from **EEG signals**.
 The aim is to create a model that not only identifies seizure types but also provides **explainable insights** to help clinicians understand and trust the model's decisions.

 ### Dataset Overview:
 The dataset consists of EEG signals categorized into four classes: